akajuvonen/beep-reader-player/README.md

 ## Dependencies

 Initially just python, virtualenv and pip are needed.
-Use virtualenv (highly recommended).
+Use virtualenv (highly recommended): `virtualenv env_folder --no-site-packages`.
 You can install needed dependencies using `make init`.
 The required packages are listed in `requirements.txt`.

+## Running

+After installing the required dependencies, use `make run` to run the example program in found in main function.

 ## Options